flecs-hub/explorer/README.md

 Note that _no_ data is sent from your application to a remote machine.
 The explorer runs 100% in the browser, so any information sent to the explorer uses a local loopback interface (in other words, no information leaves your machine).

-The following browsers have known policies that prevent connecting to a port on local host:
+The following browsers have known policies that prevent connecting to localhost from a remote URL:
  - Safari
  - Brave (can be overridden by configuring "Shield" to be down)

+To get around this, you can:

-### Hosting the explorer locally
+### Host the explorer locally
 If your browser does not support connecting to localhost from a remote URL, or you just prefer to host the explorer yourself, first clone the repository:

 ```